foundry-rs/book/src/migrating-to-v1/deprecated-features.md

 }
 ```

-### Removing cheatcode support on some precompiles
+### Removing cheatcodes support on some precompiles

 It is now impossible to use the following cheatcodes on precompiles: `etch`, `load`, `store`, `deal`.